-The beauty of one Clematis has enchanted David Hall for many years, Clematis Sieboldii “Florida Bi-Colour” is his queen of the climbers and here he explains why it captivated him.
+The beauty of one particular Clematis has enchanted David Hall for many years, Clematis sieboldii or “Florida Bi-Colour” is his queen of the climbers and here he explains why it captivated him.

-This much sought after Clematis was introduced into Britain from Japan during the nineteenth century.
+The much sought after Clematis sieboldii was introduced into Britain from Japan during the nineteenth century.
 It flowers continuously from late June right through to September with flowers which are up to 4in (10cm) across.

 Beautiful white saucer-shaped sepals embrace double flowers which form a domed central boss.
 Magnificent violet-purple petal-like stamens marry the sepals and flowers together.
 Each petal also carries a contrasting central green stripe.

-The flowers are borne singly in great clusters, their star-like shape and striking colours make these unusual blossoms look like those of the more tender Passion Flower.
+The flowers are borne singly in great clusters, bees love them and their star-like shape and striking colours make these unusual blossoms look like those of the more tender Passion Flower.

 The dark green biternate leaves of Florida Bi-Colour are composed of nine leaflets and form the perfect sombre backdrop for such a bright and vivid bloom.
 The growth is slender, reaching up to 7-9 feet (2-3 metres), and generally considered deciduous, though it could be classified as semi-evergreen during a mild winter.

 Growing well in a container, its best location is on a south or south-west facing wall with a trellis to give it support.
 When planting use loam, peat, and a little bone meal and plant at least 2in (5cm) above the top of the rootball at below soil level.